 Back to the hospital; the scans go fast and the doctor's appointment is set up quickly.
-This surgeon was one of the nicest I’ve seen—only got to see him the one time— and he read the scans and nicely explained to me that the carcinoid tumors were so spread out in the intestines that there was no one place for him to operate, so surgery wasn't currently an option.
+This surgeon was one of the nicest I’ve seen—only got to see him one time— and he read the scans and nicely explained to me that the carcinoid tumors were so spread out in the intestines that there was no one place for him to operate, so surgery wasn't currently an option.

 The surgeon excused himself stepped out of the room and called the best cancer doctor in the area and got me an appointment for the next day.
-It is so great when you find a doctor who cares more about the patient then themselves, During this journey, I hope to find a few that restore your faith in humanity.
+It is so great when you find a doctor who cares more about the patient than themselves, During this journey, I hope to find a few that restore your faith in humanity.
 He also suggested I get a primary care doctor to manage everything.
 I really had no idea what this meant.

 Setting up My Long-Term Cancer Treatment Team